moomoo-agency/uni-woo-custom-product-options/readme.txt

 === Installation ===

 1. Upload the plugin files to the `/wp-content/plugins/uni-woo-custom-product-options` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the `Plugins` screen in WordPress
 1. Use the WooCommerce->Uni CPO Settings screen to configure the plugin

 == Frequently Asked Questions ==

-Soon..
+** Q: Do I need to back up before update? **
+A: Yes, always and ever!
+Back up your files as well as database.
+Always test new versions of the plugin on test/stage server first!

+** Q: I'm using Uni CPO 3.1.8 or below purchased on codecanyon.net.
+Do I need to update immediately? **
+A: We wouldn't recommend to do this yet.
+First, this version is so called 'lite' version and will always have less features than future 'pro' version.
+Also, **version 4 is incompatible with the previous versions of the plugin**.
+The migration script isn't ready yet.

 == Screenshots ==